SmruthiRajmohan/Travel-Process-Management/README.md

 * From the `My Projects > Default` page, Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
-* Click `browse` and navigate to this repo `watson-document-classifier/data/sample_text.txt`
-* Click `browse` and navigate to this repo `watson-document-classifier/configuration/sample_config.txt`
+* Click `browse` and navigate to this repo `watson-document-classifier/data/Travel Process_Final.csv`

 ![](doc/source/images/add_file.png)

-> Note:  It is possible to use your own data and configuration files.
+> Note:  It is possible to use your own data files.
-If you use a configuration file from your computer, make sure to conform to the JSON structure given in `configuration/sample_config.txt`.

 #### Fix-up file names for your own data and configuration files